WWC-Hackathon-2023/missing_piece_api/README.md

   <p align="center">
     Together we can create a better world.
 One individual piece at a time.
     <hr>
-    An item exchange app to get local retirees swapping puzzles to keep their minds sharp & meet others without the pressure of attending an event!
+    An item exchange app to get local retirees swapping puzzles to keep their minds sharp & meet others in their local neighborhood.
 So if you have a collection of puzzles and are eager for new challenges, you're in the right spot: Join our community of fellow puzzle enthusiasts and dive into a world of delightful exchanges.
 Happy Puzzle-ing!
   </p>
 </div>
 <hr>